txm676/gambin/cran-comments.md

-##This is a new submission of an updated version of this package
+##This is a resubmission
+I have deleted the maintainer field in the
+Description file so it does not clash with the AuthorsR field.

 ##Test environments
 *local Windows 10 install, R 3.4.1